opedromandrade/ajaxey/README.md

 # Ajaxey

 This is a "fork" of the amazing work [[W4RH4WK]](https://github.com/W4RH4WK/Debloat-Windows-10) has made over the years.
-It has the same clear goal: to clean the sh1t out of Microsoft Windows of its unneseaseary apps, tweaking it to the end **my needs**.
+It has the same clear goal: to clean the sh1t out of Microsoft Windows of its unneseaseary apps, **tweaking it for my needs**.
 Hence the alusion to popular window cleaner Aj4x. :]

 ## How does it work